11 Java Fundamentals | Nested Loops in Java | By Dummy for Dummies

 ⦿ The outer loop runs 5 times → Once for each banana.

-⦿ For each banana inner loop runs 5 times → 5 jumps
+⦿ For each banana, the inner loop runs 5 times → 5 jumps

 ⦿ Total jumps = 5 x 5 = 25

-⦿ In each iteration of outer loop, inner loop freshly starts from 1 and end at 5.
+⦿ In each iteration of the outer loop, the inner loop freshly starts from 1 and ends at 5.

 TECHNICAL EXAMPLE (Matrix)